 Records

 Records in Workbooks are displayed as forms, which are a collection of fields of information.
-Most fields will be self-explanatory and can be completed by entering text directly into the field.
-Throughout Workbooks you’ll see particular field types that behave in the same way, such as:
+Most fields are straightforward and can be completed by simply typing into them.
+Throughout Workbooks, you’ll notice certain field types that behave consistently across all records, such as:

-If you need to record data for which there isn’t already a field, your System Administrator can create new customised fields on the appropriate record types within Configuration or can build an entirely customised view for that record type.
+If you need to capture information that isn’t covered by an existing field, your System Administrator can help by creating a new custom field on the appropriate record types through Configuration, or they can build a fully customized form layout tailored to that record type.

 Line Item Grid